nehapatlolla/Foundation-Course/notes3.md

 > variants ,, learn these two things, to master designing. use figma (color theory)

-STakeholders- If anything goe swrong in the product their collars will be pulled first. or calle dfirsr, they hold the entire responsibilty, hholding a stake,
+**STakeholders**- If anything goes wrong in the product their collars will be pulled first. or called first, they hold the entire responsibilty, holding a stake,

 ## Agile